ducnm24/Getting-and-Cleaning-Data-project/README.md

     a. finding all the columns whose name contains either "mean" or "std" but not "meanFreq"

-    b. extracting them out from the merged dataset and storing in "extract"
+    b. extracting them as well as subject and activity ids out from the merged dataset and storing in "extract"

 5. Assigning activity names